Whitecat18/Mavoc-Antivirus/README.md

 <details>
   <summary><h3>Schedule Scan</h3></summary>
   <p>To initiate a Schedule Scan with Mavoc Antivirus, you need to start the Mavoc Antivirus application.</p>
-  <p>Schedule Scan will scan the common path every 1 minute by default, but you can adjust the timing in the mavoc.ps1 script.</p>
+  <p>Schedule Scan will scan and completely removes malicious files on common path every 1 minute by default, but you can adjust the timing in the mavoc.ps1 script.</p>
 </details>

 <details>
   <summary><h3>Full Scan</h3></summary>
-  <p>There are Two Types of Scans: Full Scan and Partition Scan.</p>
+  <p><b>There are Two Types of Scans: Full Scan and Partition Scan.</b></p>
   <p>Full Scan will comprehensively scan your entire system, which may take hours, so please be patient when using this option.</p>
   <p>Partition Scan allows you to select a particular partition or folder to scan files recursively, making it the fastest scanning method.</p>
 </details>